-I have been with Westminster since 1998 and currently serve as an Associate Professor of Religion in the Division of Social Sciences and Humanities.
-I also was the first director of Westminster's All-College Honors Program (2008–2012).
+I have been teaching at Westminster since 1998 and currently serve as an associate professor of religion in the Department of Philosophy and Religion.
+I was also the first director of Westminster's All-College Honors Program (2008–2012).

-I earned an AB at Princeton University, an MDiv at Princeton Theological Seminary, and a PhD in New Testament from Emory University.
+I earned an AB in religion from Princeton University, an MDiv from Princeton Theological Seminary, and a PhD in New Testament from Emory University.
 I also studied at the Georg-August-Universität Göttingen, Germany (1991–92).
 My areas of specialty are the New Testament (Paul’s letters in particular) and hermeneutics.
-My scholarly interests also include philosophical hermeneutics, critical theory and biblical interpretation, Greco-Roman and Jewish environments of the New Testament, and the history of biblical interpretation.
+My scholarly interests also include philosophical hermeneutics, critical theory, and biblical interpretation, Greco-Roman and Jewish environments of the New Testament, and the history of biblical interpretation.
 Beyond biblical studies, my academic training and interests include:

 At Westminster I have taught the following courses: